-All staff members have a duty to identify and respond to suspected and actual abuse or disclosures of harm.
-Any member of staff, volunteer or visitor to our school who receives a disclosure or allegation of abuse, or suspects that abuse may have occurred must report it immediately to the Designated Safeguarding Lead (DSL) or, in their absence, the Deputy Designated Safeguarding Lead.
+5.1 All staff members (Including exam invigilators) have a duty to identify and respond to suspected and actual abuse or disclosures of harm.
+Any member of staff, exam invigilator, volunteer or visitor to our school who receives a disclosure or allegation of abuse, or suspects that abuse may have occurred must report it immediately to the Designated Safeguarding Lead (DSL) or, in their absence, the Deputy Designated Safeguarding Lead.
 Concerns about a child at risk of radicalisation or extremism will be raised with the PREVENT and Designated Safeguarding Leads.
-Staff should make use of SafeGuard software to record their concerns and to alert the Safeguarding team as well as informing the DSL / DDSL directly in a timely manner.